stelcodes/nuzzle/README.md

 ## Design Goals
 With Nuzzle you can...
 - create beautiful static websites
-- describe entire website structure declaratively inside an EDN map
+- describe the entire website structure declaratively inside an EDN map
-- plug in a single function that produces Hiccup to render every web page
+- plug in a single function that produces Hiccup to render every webpage
 - retrieve all website information while inside that function
-- include markdown, html files in webpage content
+- write content using markup languages (markdown, html)
 - create an RSS feed
 - tag webpages
 - create subdirectory and tag index web pages